Teenager killed by shark off France's Reunion Island

-SAINT-DENIS DE LA REUNION, France (Reuters) - A shark killed a 15-year old girl on Monday as she swam with mask and flippers a few meters (yards) from the shore of the Indian Ocean island of La Reunion.
+SAINT-DENIS DE LA REUNION, France, July 15 (Reuters) - A shark killed a 15-year old girl on Monday as she swam with mask and flippers a few metres (yards) from the shore of the Indian Ocean island of La Reunion.

 It was the second deadly shark attack this year off the French island, which is just east of Madagascar, and brings to five the total of shark-related deaths there since 2011.